 CEP 942: Single-Case Experimental Design for Intervention Research

-- Cognate Area Coursework (at least 9 credits/3 courses that reflect a broad and diverse perspective on education that extends beyond special education and form a cohesive study strand)
+- Cognate Area Coursework ((at least 9 credits/3 courses that reflect a broad and diverse perspective on and form a cohesive study strand)

-The preliminary exam involves each student completing two journal reviews with two different faculty members.
+- Preliminary Exam The preliminary exam involves each student completing two journal reviews with two different faculty members.
 The first journal reviews needs to be completed with the student’s advisor and the second with another faculty member.
 Students need to connect with the Director of Doctoral Studies regarding the journal reviews and complete the required form.
-The preliminary exam – 2 reviews with 2 different faculty members – needs to be completed before the student can start and complete their practicum/apprenticeship project.
+The preliminary exam – 2 reviews with 2 different faculty members – needs to be completed before the student can start and complete their apprenticeship project.

-All students take an off-site comprehensive examination, usually during their third year or beginning of their fourth year in the program, administered according to CEPSE department policy.
+- Comprehensive Exam All students take an off-site comprehensive examination, usually during their third year, administered according to CEPSE department policy.
 This exam covers special education policy and law, assessment and intervention principles, current issues facing the field, research methodology and design, and the student’s area(s) of specialization.
-Further information is provided later in this Program Handbook.

-Students must complete the residency requirement of enrollment in at least 6 credits each semester (full-time study) for two consecutive semesters (summer semester can be counted) after the first registration for doctoral credit (this will typically be the first year in the program) to permit the student to work with and under the direction of the faculty, and to engage in independent and cooperative research utilizing university facilities.
-All program requirements (except in some circumstances the dissertation) must be completed within five calendar years from the time that a student first enrolls.
-Once students advance to doctoral candidacy (i.e., pass their comprehensive examinations), they must enroll for at least one credit (usually CEP 999) per regular semester (excluding summers) until the degree is completed.
-Credit will not be permitted for courses taken more than eight years prior to the granting of the degree.
+- Residency Requirements Students must complete the residency requirement of enrollment in at least 6 credits each semester (full-time study) for two consecutive semesters (summer semester can be counted) after the first registration for doctoral credit (this will typically be the first year in the program) to permit the student to work with and under the direction of the faculty, and to engage in independent and cooperative research utilizing university facilities.

-All students are expected to engage in supervised scholarly activities and mentored teaching experiences that will prepare them for leadership positions in higher education or other public or private institutions.
+- Annual Review All students are expected to engage in supervised scholarly activities and mentored teaching experiences that will prepare them for leadership positions in higher education or other public or private institutions.
 In an effort to ensure that students are making adequate progress towards meeting all of the program requirements and milestones, students submit each spring semester a packet of materials for review.
-Eligibility for supplemental funding such as the College’s Summer Research Fellowship or Dissertation Completion Fellowship or program travel funds is contingent on completion of the annual review.
+Eligibility for supplemental funding such as program travel funds is contingent on completion of the annual review.
 Students who do not meet program benchmarks or who do not complete their annual review will be placed on probationary status in the program.
-Such status prohibits a student from proposing or defending a research practicum project or dissertation project and taking preliminary or comprehensive examinations until the terms of probation have been met.
-Further information is provided later in this Program Handbook.
+Students have up to submission of their next annual review, unless given a shorter time frame in their annual review letter, to complete the requirements of their probation.

 II.
 Admissions Policies

 The special education faculty is aware of the need to prepare a diverse group of leadership personnel and scholars.
-We seek to bring to our program women and men of varied cultural, racial, and ethnic backgrounds, diverse life experiences and lifestyles, and diverse physical abilities and challenges.
+We seek to bring to our program individuals of varied cultural, racial, and ethnic backgrounds, diverse life experiences and lifestyles, and diverse physical abilities and challenges.
 As an equal opportunity institution, Michigan State University encourages applications from individuals of racial/ethnic minority groups and/or people with disabilities.